About this course

 During your training at our training centres

-You will work with your trainer/assessor to ensure that you undertake the required training to effectively control traffic with a stop/slow bat.
+You will work with your trainer/assessor to ensure that you undertake the required training to work implementing Traffic Controller Plans.
 This involves classroom presentation, case studies, some activities and theoretical assessments.
 You will also learn about the required skills.

-At some point in the course you will also attend our Practical Training Centre (5-20 minutes drive) this will provide you with near real simulated training to ensure that you have received training in the skills and knowledge required to work.
+At some point in the course you will also attend our Practical Training Centre (5-20 minutes drive away) this will provide you with near real simulated training to ensure that you have received training in the skills and knowledge required to work.

 At the end of your training - if you meet all the training and assessment requirements set out by your trainer you will be issued with a Statement of Completion (SOC).
 The Statement of Completion (SOC) allows for you work and continue your training and assessment in a real workplace.